AliNikkhah2001/edge/index.md

 ---
 layout: default
-title: Edge-AI Vision on Axis Cameras
+title: tracking algorithms on Axis
 nav_order: 1
 ---

-# Edge-AI Vision on Axis Cameras
+# Implementation of tracking algorithms on a cluster of Axis cameras (ACAP/DLPU), including synchronization, model selection, quantization, and cross-camera identity matching.

 This site documents an implementation of tracking algorithms on a cluster of Axis cameras (ACAP/DLPU): synchronization, model selection, quantization, and cross-camera ID.